 At the event, the Secretary-General also heard from the gathered youth about topics ranging from ending child marriages and child prostitution to looking out for the education needs of children in conflict zones.
-That testimony came from youth ranging from a boy who grew up in conflict-scarred Goma in eastern Congo to a girl who entrapped a man soliciting child prostitutes in Bangkok.
+That testimony came from youth ranging from a boy who grew up in conflict-scarred Goma in eastern Democratic Republic of the Congo to a girl who entrapped a man soliciting child prostitutes in Bangkok.

 In the afternoon, the Secretary-General attended events on ending poverty and providing education, along with World Bank President Jim Yong Kim.
 President Kim introduced the Secretary-General at an event on the “End Poverty Call to Action” by calling him the world’s most famous Korean and “the coolest Korean on the planet”.
 The Secretary-General replied: “In fact, I am the second most famous Korean in Korea, only next to Psy,” the rap star.

 Speaking at the event, the Secretary-General outlined his three priorities in terms of UN action on development: to accelerate the Millennium Development Goals; to define the Post-2015 development agenda for sustainable development; and to fight climate change.
 (See Press Release SG/SM/15766.)